oroinc/documentation/book/localization.rst

 Localization
 ============

-Localization is process of translating and adapting a product for a specific country or region.
+Localization is the process of translating and adapting a product for a specific country or region.
 OroPlatform localization allows a user to customize date/time/datetime formats, numeric and percent values, monetary values as well as name and address formats.